-Description: American Experience encourages junior students to appreciate the richness and diversity of the United States by exploring its culture from an interdisciplinary perspective.
+Description: American Experience is a competency-based course that encourages junior students to appreciate the richness and diversity of the United States by exploring its culture from an interdisciplinary perspective.
 Through an inquiry-based study of American narratives using artifacts (novels, films, poems, plays, primary source documents, short stories, and others), American Experience integrates the disciplines of English and US History, to give junior students a personalized learning experience that will allow them to become literate and tolerant citizens.
-Areas of skill development include reading, research, writing, reflection, collaborative discussion, presentation, and projects, in both individual and group modes.
-American Studies is a team-taught, double-period course.
+American Experience is a teamtaught, double-period course.
+Students further develop rhetorical skills through writing, reading, and speaking experiences.
+Throughout the year, students will read both fiction and nonfiction texts tailored to their interests and reading abilities in order to develop their reading comprehension.
+They will also develop their innovation and presentation skills through research projects.
+Summer Reading is required.
+NCAA Clearinghouse Approved Course

-ADVANCED PLACEMENT GOVERNMENT\
+ADVANCED PLACEMENT GOVERNMENT\ 1.0 Cr.